 Better health for a divided nation.
 Can we fix it?
 Yes, we can.

-Good Things' CEO Helen Milner looks at innovative ways to bring digital health literacy and digital services to people in communities in order to achieve better health outcomes.
+Good Things' Group CEO Helen Milner looks at innovative ways to bring digital health literacy and digital services to people in communities in order to achieve better health outcomes.

 This video showcases some of our fantastic health hubs so you can see for yourself how this model is working in action.